About This Journal

 All content information of an accepted paper is strictly confidential and cannot appear in the media (in print or electronic form) before its embargo date and time.
-Authors/researchers, their respective public relations representatives and funding sponsors may not distribute or promote their work to the media prior to embargo.
+Authors/researchers, their respective public relations representatives, and funding sponsors may not distribute or promote their work to the media prior to the embargo.

 If an embargo break is the result of any action by an author/researcher, he/she risks withdrawal of publication of his/her manuscript.
 Violations of the embargo policy may also jeopardize future acceptance of manuscripts to be published in the journal.

 Generally, embargoes on journal articles lift the day and the time the article is published.

 Although the Editorial Office will endeavor to notify authors of the anticipated publication date/time, it will not be responsible for any consequences of early online posting with regard to the intellectual property rights.
-To safeguard their intellectual property, authors should ensure that appropriate reports of invention and patent applications have been filed before the manuscript is accepted.
+To safeguard their intellectual property, authors should ensure that appropriate reports of the invention and patent applications have been filed before the manuscript is accepted.

 Requests for permission to reproduce figures, tables or portions of articles originally published in Advances in Medical Ethics can be obtained via the Editorial Office.

 Manuscripts submitted to Advances in Medical Ethics should confirm to “Uniform Requirements for Manuscripts Submitted to Biomedical Journals”.

 Manuscripts submitted to Advances in Medical Ethics should not contain material previously published in other publications, except as an abstract, and must not be currently under consideration for publication in another journal.
-Redundant publication is publication of a paper that overlaps substantially with one already published.
+Redundant publication is the publication of a paper that overlaps substantially with one already published.
 When submitting a paper, authors should make a full statement to the editor about all submissions and previous reports that might be regarded as redundant publication of the same or similar work.